4nZwar3/nixvim-config/README.md

 > [!NOTE]
 > This project uses the [flake system](https://nixos.wiki/wiki/Flakes) and is not intended to be used without Flakes.
+> This is a fork of a different configuration.

 The [flake](./flake.nix) exports two packages: